Moby Grape: 2000s–present

 Amid the ongoing legal proceedings between Moby Grape and Katz, the surviving members of the band decided to dissolve the group once again in 2001.
 Finally, in 2006, and after three decades of court battles, the band finally won back its name; and subsequently reformed.
 As described in 1998 by David LaFlamme of It's A Beautiful Day, "Yes (Moby Grape) did, eventually they did win their case.
 In that case and in the (Jefferson) Airplane case, in both cases, the judge determined that (Matthew Katz) did business in a fraudulent and deceptive manner and that over the years he had continued to, what they call, 'muddy the water' by continually firing attorneys, making postponements and that these decisions could have been made years ago but he was making it impossible for that to happen.
 Now they have regained the rights to their songs and so on.
 Thank God.
 But most of the money that he has made doing to them what he has been doing to me is money he has already made.
 You can't get that.
 It's gone!
 It's gone!"
 To celebrate, in September 2007, a reunited Moby Grape performed for over 40,000 fans at the Summer of Love 40th Anniversary Celebration in San Francisco's Golden Gate Park.
-In October 2007, Sundazed Records reissued Moby Grape's first five albums (with bonus tracks) on CD and vinyl.
+In October 2007, Sundazed Music reissued Moby Grape's first five albums (with bonus tracks) on CD and vinyl.
 The following month, the label was forced to both withdraw and recall Moby Grape, Wow and Grape Jam from print on both vinyl and CD because of a new lawsuit by former manager Katz.
 Sundazed stated on their website that they were directed to withdraw the three titles by Sony, from whom Sundazed had licensed the recordings.
 Following the reunion performance, Stevenson departed the band and semi-retired from the music industry.
 Moby Grape continues to perform occasionally, performing with core members Jerry Miller, Bob Mosley and Peter Lewis, and in such incarnations as with Skip Spence's son Omar joining on vocals and Jerry Miller's son Joseph on drums.
 New recording commenced in 2009, following the release of The Place and the Time, a well-received collection of demos, outtakes, alternate versions and otherwise unreleased material from the band's 1960s recording period.

 In 2018 a detailed biography - What's Big And Purple And Lives In The Ocean?: The Moby Grape Story by Cam Cobb was published in the U.S. and the U.K. by Jawbone.

+Matthew Katz died on September 30, 2023, at the age of 93.

+Guitarist and co-founder Jerry Miller died on July 20, 2024, at the age of 81.